 Cost: $194.99, but sales are often available ($9.99 was the price when this article was written)

 Who should consider this course: Students with an upbeat attitude and a desire to move from an introduction to Python to a full grasp of the programming language

-If you don't know anything about Python 3 and you want to grasp as much of the coding language as possible, this may be the course for you.
-It has the benefit of being offered by the highly-respected Udemy, and many participants enjoy the engaging platform.
-If English isn't your first language, consider talking in another language with subtitles.
+If you don’t know anything about Python 3 and you want to grasp as much of the coding language as possible, this may be the course for you.
+It has the benefit of being offered by highly-respected Udemy, and many participants enjoy the engaging platform.
+If English isn’t your first language, consider talking with subtitles in another language.